malloydata/malloydata.github.io/src/documentation/language/query.md

 Note that the operations in a stage are for the most part not order-sensitive like SQL; they can be arranged in any order.

-A reference to a [modeled query](./fields.md#modeled-queries) (which defines its own pipeline) can be the first stage in a pipeline.
+A reference to a [source-level query](./fields.md#source-level-queries) (which defines its own pipeline) can be the first stage in a pipeline.

 ```malloy
 run: flights -> by_carrier